cfengine/documentation/manuals/enterprise-reporting/enterprise-api.markdown

 API involves using SQL.
-With the simplicity of REST, the flexibility of SQL and the scalability through Multi-Site queries, users can craft custom reports about systems of arbitrary scale, mining a wealth of data residing on the CFEngine Database Server.
+With the simplicity of REST, the flexibility of SQL and the scalability through Multi-Site queries, users can craft custom reports about systems of arbitrary scale, mining a wealth of data residing on globally distributed CFEngine Database Servers.